Ben-17/OptimumSearchSchemes/BenchmarkCode/README.md

 ### Running the benchmark ###

-After building the index, you can run the benchmark suite, which generates results of Table 2 in the paper (the run times are system dependent and may vary from system to system).
+After building the index, you can run the benchmark suite, which generates results of Tables 3, 4, 6, and 7 in the paper (the run times are system dependent and may vary from system to system).
 The suite is based on Google Benchmark and will download and build Google Benchmark in your build directory:

 ```sh
    $ ./benchmark -G /path/to/index/indexname -R /path/to/reads.fasta